canjs/can-define-rest-model/can-rest-model.md

 });
 ```

-Checkout the [can-connect/can/ref/ref] behavior for additional relationship features.
+Check out the [can-connect/can/ref/ref] behavior for additional relationship features.

 If you are using [can-define/map/map] and your server might add properties that can't be defined
-before hand, make sure to unseal your todo type:
+beforehand, make sure to unseal your todo type:

 ```js
 const Todo = DefineMap.extend("Todo",